Generic selectors

 Man City – I'll follow you everywhere

-When Manchester City were in charge of a famous treble in 2023, the Blues faithful conjured up a catchy song that was heard every time they played in the run-in.
+When Manchester City were on the charge towards a famous treble in 2023, the Blues faithful conjured up a catchy song that was heard every time they played in the run-in.
 City fans have made a habit of “stealing” songs from other clubs over the years, and while some Manchester United fans may claim to have created a similar song to this one a few years ago, City are certainly the first to make it go viral.

 Manchester City fans Fleetwood Mac chant lyrics